 - 1. Place the TYPICAL SECTION in the upper right-hand portion of the sheet. - 2.
 The preferred scale is from $\frac{1}{4}$ " = 1'-0" to 1" = 10'.
-Try not to exceed $\frac{2}{2}$ times the PLAN scale. - 3.
+Try not to exceed 21/2 times the PLAN scale. - 3.
 Take the section looking ahead on stationing.
 Identify with section letters and stationing limits if the section varies or the stationed layout lines are not continuous across the structure. - 4.
 Show the section at a typical bent or pier for multi-span bridges.
 Do not show abutments.
-Use solid lines for portions of structures below grade.

-- 5. Dimension the overall structure width, roadbed width, traveled way, shoulders, median, barriers, and sidewalks. - 6.
+Use solid lines for portions of structures below grade. - 5.
+Dimension the overall structure width, roadbed width, traveled way, shoulders, median, barriers, and sidewalks. - 6.
 For retaining walls, show the original grade, finished grade, top of wall, and concrete texture. - 7.
 Show the barrier, fence, and cable railing types. - 8.
 Show the location of the PROFILE GRADE and layout line. - 9.
 Show the superstructure depth from the top of the deck to the bottom of the girder or soffit.
 For precast or steel girders, show the typical structure depth at the centerline of bearing at the support. - 10.
 Indicate the type of structure (e.g., Composite Welded Steel Girder, Concrete Slab, PC/PS Concrete Girder (Wide Flange), CIP/PS Concrete Box Girder, Concrete Girder (T-Beam), Retaining Wall (Type 1), etc.). - 11.
 Show the overlay thickness or deck seal.
 Add a note stating that the structure depth shown does not include the overlay thickness. - 12.
 Show crown or maximum cross slope as well as the cross-slope direction relative to the location of the PROFILE GRADE for a new structure.
 Show percent slope in fractions (e.g., 11⁄2 %, not 1.50%).
 For varying cross slopes, show the slope as "MAX SLOPE AND VARIES". - 13.
-For widenings, show cross slope with "±" and add note: "MATCH EXISTING GRADE AND CROSS SLOPE."
+For widenings, show cross slope with "± " and add note: "MATCH EXISTING GRADE AND CROSS SLOPE."
 Identify the location and limits of closure pour(s). - 14.
-Show and label all existing, proposed, and future utility openings; see Memo to Designers: 18-2 Utilities and Openings for Future Utilities in Bridge. - 15.
+Show and label all existing, proposed, and future utility openings. - 15.
 Show the construction stages and identify the widths of stage construction and traffic during construction.
 For clarity, staging information can be placed on STAGE CONSTRUCTION sheet, leaving the TYPICAL SECTION on the GENERAL PLAN easier to read. - 16.
-Show Temporary Railing (Type K) and offset from the layout line; see Memo to Designers: 9-3 Widening Existing Bridges, 14-19 Temporary Railing, and 21-19 Guidelines for Clearance to Construction Operations.
+Show Temporary Barrier System and offset from the layout line.
 Temporary Railings details and cost are normally covered by the District; therefore, add a reference to the ROADWAY PLANS.